Andy Reid: Lots of good players came to Forest but couldn’t handle expectation

 “There’s a lot going on in their lives, there are a lot of changes going on, it can be very, very difficult for them.
 They need to understand, ‘Why am I not feeling myself today?
 Why am I not quite there today?’
 If they understand that then they have a much better chance of being able to deal with it.”

-Reid has spoken passionately about mental health in the past, telling inews in October that he sought out counselling following the death of his parents within the space of a year of each other.
+Reid has spoken passionately about mental health in the past, telling inews that he sought out counselling following the death of his parents within the space of a year of each other.
 That came around the same time a close friend, Nottingham musician Roy Foster, took his own life, while Reid was also forced to retire as a player due to injury issues.

 The former Republic of Ireland international, who is now manager of his country’s Under-18 side, was always aware of the bubble footballers can find themselves living in and often sought a release by pursuing other interests in his downtime, whether that be playing the guitar, literature, history or politics.

 “I was obsessive about [football] and I always have been,” he says, “but I just had other things that I was able to do as well.
 I found that when I needed to switch off and had other things to be able to revert to it really helped me.

 “I was obsessed with football and thought about it all the time, so if I didn’t have that I think it would have become too much and I wouldn’t have been able to switch off from it.

 “I find that probably even more so now as a coach I’m even more obsessed about it.
 I think about it all the time.
 I’m constantly thinking about the next match, the players, the next squad I’m going to pick, the next team I’m going to pick, how we’re going to play – all these things are constantly going through my head.

 “You do need a release, but at the same time you need to be careful with what your release is.
 Some people get sucked into the wrong things.
 Some people’s release is betting or going out drinking or doing whatever.